-Who I am is best explained by showing you what I have done. after all, I am not more than the sum total of my experiences.
+Who I am is best explained by showing you what I have done. after all, I am the sum total of my experiences.
 So, let me take you on a tour of some of the important things in my life.

 To start, this is a picture from the year anniversary concert for a magazine I used to manage with my friend Carl.
 That was in my early 20’s and those were good days.
 The magazine was called S.L.A.M. for Support Local Arts & Music.